evdcush/Chest/Awesomes/awesome_knowledge_mgmt.md

 - [🌟 **AppFlowy-IO/AppFlowy**: AppFlowy is an open-source alternative to Notion.
 You are in charge of your data and customizations.
 Built with Flutter and Rust.](https://github.com/AppFlowy-IO/AppFlowy)

    - The **most promising app I've used**: boards, calendar, document, grid

+      - I cannot escape the feel of being my content being locked-in to the app

+      - Also, due to the bugginess, I have already once lost almost all my notes

+      - **low trust of app, but really hope it continues to get developed and adopted!**

+   - Multi-platform: Linux (deb, flatpak), Android

    - Still fairly "beta"